JavierMorlet/bopt_slf/README.md

 pip install bopt-slf
 ````

-**
+**Notebook tutorials**

 Read the [basic notebook](https://github.com/JavierMorlet/bopt_slf/blob/main/examples/Basic_tour.ipynb)
-for an  introduction to the library.
+for an introduction to the basic concepts of the library.

 For more details please refer to the [advaned tour notebook](https://github.com/JavierMorlet/bopt_slf/blob/main/examples/Advanced_tour.ipynb)